Do you know what you need when building a chicken coop? Keep reading to find out what you must have in your chicken coop

 We have 1″ x 2″ wire around the entire run, and the lower 4 feet is also covered in chicken wire.
 This prevents the chickens from sticking their necks out to get food, and something grabbing them.

 We lost several chickens to raccoons one year because we didn’t have the extra layer of chicken wire around their enclosure.
 However, as I said above, chicken wire alone is not enough to keep raccoons out.
-They can actually rip through chicken wire!
+They can actually rip through the chicken wire!

 Chicken Coops Don’t Need To Be Fancy

 In summary, chickens don’t need a lot of fancy equipment to be healthy and happy and provide your family with fresh eggs.
 I always recommend using what you have to make your coop.

 Chickens don’t care what the coop looks like, as long as it is functional and keeps them safe.
 If you are handy, look around and see what can be re-purposed to build a nice, secure coop.
 You may be surprised at what you can find.